adamsilver/maintainablecss.com/src/index.md

 <div><a class="primaryLinkButton" href="/chapters/introduction/">Start reading</a></div>

-## What others say

-Quite a few people like it:

 > &ldquo;A handy little read on learning how to write modular and maintainable CSS.&rdquo;
 <br><cite>Smashing Magazine</cite>